liupei404/K3NG/Home.md

 To reset the keyer to defaults, depress both the left and right paddles and do a reset or power reset.
 This will wipe out all memories and change all the settings back to defaults.

-### Multi-Transmitter Capability

-This keyer supports multiple transmitters that can be selected using the \x CLI command, the CTRL-F1, F2, etc. key combinations on the PS2 keyboard, or using the hardware buttons (button1 hold, button2 hold, button3 hold, etc.).
-Up to six transmitters can be configured, each with its own keying line and PTT line.
-PTT lines are optional.
-The configuration of the TX Key and PTT lines are here:

-    #define tx_key_line_1 11
-    #define tx_key_line_2 12
-    #define tx_key_line_3 13
-    #define tx_key_line_4 0
-    #define tx_key_line_5 0
-    #define tx_key_line_6 0

-    #define ptt_tx_1 0
-    #define ptt_tx_2 0
-    #define ptt_tx_3 0
-    #define ptt_tx_4 0
-    #define ptt_tx_5 0
-    #define ptt_tx_6 0

-Setting a line to zero disables it.
-At the very least you need one TX Key line defined.
-Obviously, with the Arduino Uno, pins are at a premium and each features uses pins.
-Larger Arduino platforms like the Mega offer more pins and more compiled-in functionality due to the larger memory space.

 ### Dit and Dah Pins

 If you need separate pins to indicate dits and dah, the pins can be defined here: